 How do you make decisions when the outcome is uncertain?
-A good general rule is that you want to hope for the best, but plan for the worst.
+A good general rule is to hope for the best, but plan for the worst.

 Editor's Subject: Nixon, Kissinger, and Vietnam [Bergerud]

 Date Written: Mon, 20 Oct 2003 11:34:28 -0700

 I don't think I clearly addressed the issue of whether or not Nixon and/or Kissinger believed that the 1973 agreement would lead to the establishment of an independent non-communist [South] Vietnam (in which case the war would have been a "victory" every bit as much as Korea had been) or whether they believed that Paris would lead to a "decent interval" - a kind of sophisticated sell-out.